Cycling Clingmans Dome, the highest peak in the Great Smoky Mountains and Appalachian Trail.

 The route is straightforward with the first 13 miles are on route 441.
 This section is on beautiful pavement but carries a lot of traffic with no shoulder.
-For perspective, I did this climb in early May on a weekday and was passed by a car every minutes.
+For perspective, I did this climb in early May on a weekday and was passed by a car every couple of minutes.
 If you do this in the summer on a weekend, the traffic will make it almost impossible to enjoy this ride safely.
-After 13 miles on 441, turn right for Clingmans Dome for the next 7 miles which will take you all the way to the top.
-These 7 miles, which are also on great pavement, give you beautiful views of the park and carries about half as much traffic as route 441.
-Around mile 17.5, you will get a mile stretch that is flat to down which will give you a nice reprieve before tackling the final stretch of this climb.
+After 13 miles on 441, turn right for Clingmans Dome for the next seven miles which will take you all the way to the top.
+These seven miles, which are also on great pavement, give you beautiful views of the park and carry about half as much traffic as route 441.
+Around mile 17.5, you will get a mile stretch that is flat-to-down, giving you a nice reprieve before tackling the final stretch of this climb.

-The top of Clingmans Dome has a large parking lot where visitors take a 1/2 mile trail to the circular dome that offers 360 degree views of all the surrounding mountain ranges.
-Please note this last 1/2 mile is a 10 foot wide walking path that has lots of people coming and going.
-Although I didn't see a sign that specifically said no bikes, the ranger said it isn't allowed as it would be impossible and down right unsafe to do this with all the foot traffic.
+The top of Clingmans Dome has a large parking lot where visitors take a half-mile trail to the circular dome that offers 360 degree views of all the surrounding mountain ranges.
+Please note this last half-mile is a 10 foot wide walking path that has lots of people coming and going.
+Although I didn't see a sign that specifically said no bikes, the ranger said it isn't allowed as it would be impossible and downright unsafe to do this with all the foot traffic.
 If you want to do this last stretch, which is very steep (around 14%), you would need to do it very early in the morning or right before sunset.